giga-mania/tdd-project/README.md

+# Test-Driven Development

-TDD is a technique for designing and structuring code that encourages simplicity and increases one's confidence in code, even as its size increases.
+#### TDD is a technique for designing and structuring code that encourages simplicity and increases one's confidence in code, even as its size increases.

 		->> That simplicity - the art of maximizing the amount of work not done, is essential ->> That obviousness and clarity are more virtuous than cleverness ->> That writing uncluttered code is a key component of being successful

-	Red-Green-Refactor: The building block of TDD
+## Red-Green-Refactor: The building block of TDD

 	Red:
 		Write a failing test (including possible compilations failures).
 Run the test suite to verify the failing test.